 A credit hour is the unit by which an institution may measure its instruction.
 The number of credit hours assigned to a course is usually defined by the number of hours per week in class and the number of weeks in the session.
-One credit hour is usually assigned to a class that meets at least 50 minutes a week over a period of a semester, quarter, or term; in laboratory, field work, drawing, music, practical arts, physical education, or similar type of instruction, one credit hour is assigned for a semester credit hours are the two most common systems of measuring course work.
+One credit hour is usually assigned to a class that meets at least 50 minutes a week over a period of a semester, quarter, or term; in laboratory, field work, drawing, music, practical arts, physical education, or similar type of instruction, one credit hour is assigned for a session that meets 2 or 3 hours a week for a semester, quarter, or term.
+Quarter credit hours and semester credit hours are the two most common systems of measuring course work.
 Institutions on the trimester plan generally use the semester credit hour system.
 Courses offered in a calendar other than semester or quarter, including summer sessions, may be measured in term credit hours or stated in semester credit hours or quarter credit hours.